 I also knew that Clay was running a Tangent Theta scope, which many say has some of the best glass clarity on the market.
 So I asked Clay if he thought the extremely sharp glass allowed him to run at lower magnification and still see the same level of detail that other guys might see at higher magnification.

 “I’m sure that Tangent having the best glass helps with shooting at that lower power, but it has become so natural over the past many years it is one of the things I don’t think about.
-It is a nice bonus though to be able to see a much larger picture (more vegetation movement, dust coming off other people’s targets, seeing mirage on the horizon etc to help continuing with a game plan in regards to wind).” – Clay Blackketter
+It is a nice bonus though to be able to see a much larger picture (more vegetation movement, dust coming off other people’s targets, seeing mirage on the horizon, etc.) to help adjust my game plan in regards to wind.” – Clay Blackketter

 Austin Orgain is a two-time PRS Champion who finished 7th overall in 2024.
 I interviewed him a little over a year ago and asked him: What magnification do you typically run during a match?